nbfc-linux/nbfc-linux/README.md

 **Default Configuration**

-If no configuration is specified, NBFC uses the "Average" algorithm and utilizes all sensor files named "coretemp," "k10temp," or "zenpower."
+If no configuration is specified, NBFC uses the "Average" algorithm and utilizes all sensor files named "coretemp", "k10temp", or "zenpower".

 **Available Algorithms**